-The 27 undersigned conservation, recreation and wildlife organizations are writing in support of the WWRP Water Access Grant #20-1259 for the North Fork Nooksack River.
+The 27 undersigned conservation, recreation, wildlife organizations, and businesses are writing in support of the WWRP State Lands Development Grant #22-1286 for the North Fork Nooksack River.

 The North Fork Nooksack River, located in Whatcom County, is known for its natural beauty and cultural resources.
 Flowing from Mount Baker in the Northern Cascade Range, this remarkable river is popular with boaters and paddlers who are able to use the river for a range of experiences in a pristine natural environment.
 Connecting from the Pacific Ocean via Bellingham Bay and the mainstem Nooksack River, the North Fork is part of the historic migratory routes for several protected salmon species.
 This river is also culturally important to several native people who have historically used the land and the river for thousands of years.
 Tribal governments such as the Nooksack Indian Tribe and Lummi Nation are actively working in the Nooksack watershed to restore the riparian forest and protect critical salmon habitat.